isabellekiser/Group1Project2/README.md

 ### Question 1:
-question
+Does the time of day correlate with the rate of driver substance abuse in reported crashes?

 2 graphs

-*Importance*
+These graphs are important because knowing if crashes involving substance abuse occur more frequently during certain times of the day, such as late nights or early mornings, maybe more precautions could be implemented during those times.

 ### Question 2:
 What is the relationship between vehicle damage extent and injury severity in crashes?
-Analyze how the extent of vehicle damage correlates with the severity of injuries sustained by occupants, potentially to evaluate the effectiveness of vehicle safety features.

 ![image](https://github.com/isabellekiser/Group1Project2/assets/150094078/0a963636-9334-4e95-8b1b-412b7a8ff1f7)